gliscowo/braid_ui/README.md

 ...
 ```

-Then, after running the usual `dart pub get`, use braid's `setup_natives` utility for downloading the native libraries required for braid to run:
+Then, after running the usual `dart pub get`, use braid's `install_natives` utility for downloading the native libraries required for braid to run:

 ```
 $ dart run braid_ui:install_natives resources/lib